Bibury- The Most Beautiful Village in England

 Trout Farm

-Trout Farm Bibury
+Trout Farm in bibury

 Established in 1902, Trout Farm is one of England’s oldest working trout farms, set in the heart of the Cotswold village of Bibury.
 Covering over 15 acres, the farm specializes in breeding high quality Rainbow and Brown Trout.